 Program Manager(s), with the assistance of the QAO, periodically assess the level of understanding and implementation of the quality system; evaluate the effectiveness of the quality system in satisfying customer requirements and expectations; and monitor the need for improvement of the quality system.
-Further details on the processes for assessing the implementation of the quality system are provided in Element 9, Assessment and Response.
+Further details on the processes for assessing the implementation of the quality system are provided in the Quality Assessment and Response part of the Planning Section of this QMP.
+The Program Manager(s), with assistance from the Bureau Chief, are responsible for Environmental Data and Information Operations.